GAN Inversion: A Survey: Challenges and Future Directions

 \section{Challenges and Future Directions}

-\textbf{Theoretical Understanding.} Despite its success in application, there is still a lack of theoretical understanding of GAN inversion.
-GAN inversion can be seen as a nonlinear equivalent to the dimensionality reduction commonly performed by PCA, as proposed by~\cite{eric2020GANSpace}.
+\textbf{Theoretical Understanding.} While significant effort has been made on applying GAN inversion to image editing applications, much less attention is paid to a better theoretic understanding of the latent space.
 Nonlinear structure in data can be represented compactly, and the induced geometry necessitates the use of nonlinear statistical tools~\cite{kuhnel2018latent}, Riemannian manifolds, and locally linear methods.
-Well-established theories in related areas can facilitate better theoretical understanding of GAN inversion in terms of the weights (parameters) or latent space of neural networks from different perspectives.
-For example, we can formulate GAN inversion as decomposing signals into components (matrix factorization problems) and use nonlinear factor analysis (FA)~\cite{harman1976modern}, independent component analysis (ICA)~\cite{davies2007source}, and latent Dirichlet allocation (LDA)~\cite{hoffman2010online,blei2003latent} to decompose the network weights and to find interpretable directions of latent space.
+Well-established theories in related areas can facilitate the theoretical understanding from different perspectives.
+Some recent methods~\cite{choi2021not,zhu2021lowrankgan} treat the latent space as the manifold structure, which involves different concepts and metrics.

 \textbf{Inversion Type.} In addition to GAN inversion, some methods have been developed to invert generative models based on the encoder-decoder architecture.
 The IIN method~\cite{esser2020invertible} learns invertible disentangled interpretations of variational autoencoders (VAEs)~\cite{kingma2013auto}.
-Zhu~\etal~\cite{zhu2019lia} develop the latently invertible autoencoder method to learn a disentangled representation of face images from which contents can be edited based on attributes.
+Zhu~\etal~\cite{zhu2019disentangled} develop the latently invertible autoencoder to learn a disentangled representation of face images from which contents can be edited based on attributes.
 The LaDDer approach~\cite{Lin2020LaDDer} uses a meta-embedding based on a generative prior (including an additive VAE and a mixture of hyperpriors) to project the latent space of a well-trained VAE to a lower-dimensional latent space, where multiple VAE models are used to form a hierarchical representation.
-It is beneficial to explore how to combine GAN inversion and encoder-decoder inversion so that we can exploit the best of both worlds.
+It is beneficial to explore combining GAN inversion and encoder-decoder inversion so that we can exploit the best of both worlds.